 - Asynchronous readings, discussions, exercises

-- 3 full days in class (one course will run Saturday-Monday, the second Tuesday-Thursday, with the final course Friday-Sunday).
+- Followed by 3 full days in class (one course will run Saturday-Monday, the second Tuesday-Thursday, with the final course Friday-Sunday).
 Courses will alternate days of week each year, so no student will be required to take Tuesday - Thursday off from work.

 The Summer trimester MBA core courses are structured differently:

 - MBA 664 starts on a Thursday evening, continues for the following full weekend, and finishes on the Sunday following.

 - MBA 624 meets Thursday-Saturday